Nawaz gets bail in Chaudhry Sugar Mills case

 LAHORE: The Lahore High Court on Friday granted bail to Pakistan Muslim League-Nawaz (PML-N) supremo Nawaz Sharif on medical grounds in the Chaudhry Sugar Mills money laundering case, considering his precarious health condition.

-Although, the former premier would be released from the custody of NAB, he will not be free from jail until a request seeking the suspension of his seven-year sentence, and subsequent release on bail, in the Al-Azizia case is granted by the Islamabad High Court (IHC), which will resume hearing on Tuesday.
+Although the former premier would be released from the custody of the NAB, he will not be free from jail until a request seeking the suspension of his 7-year sentence, and subsequent release on bail, in the Al-Azizia case is granted by the Islamabad High Court (IHC) which will resume hearing on Tuesday.

 PML-N President Shahbaz Sharif had filed the bail application for the release of his brother from the custody of the National Accountability Bureau (NAB).
 The PML-N legal team led by Azam Nazir Tarar was present in the courtroom before the start of hearing.
 Former attorney general Ashtar Ausaf had also turned up to represent Nawaz.
 Khwaja Asif and other PML-N leaders attended court proceedings.